Dynamics 365 for Marketing readme

 - If you have different Dynamics 365 sessions open in other browser windows or tabs, and then open the Marketing app in the same browser, it will authenticate using the same user that you have open in the other sessions.
 We recommend that you restart the browser each time you need to sign in using a different Dynamics 365 user account.

-- Please refrain from deactivating publishable Marketing records.
-Instead, set the publishing states (Status Reason), and use Stop buttons to manage records that are no longer required.
+- Avoid deactivating publishable (go-live) records.
+Instead, change the publishing state (Status reason), and use the Stop buttons to manage records that are no longer required.
 More information: Go live with publishable entities and track their status

 - Dynamics 365 for Marketing is currently supported only on the following browsers: Microsoft Edge, Google Chrome, and Apple Safari on Mac.
 More information: Browser and system requirements